-The Office of Alumni Relations and Marketing is a resource that is available for all departments and units within the Haworth College of Business in planning for marketing, public relations and event promotion needs as well as for strategies for engaging volunteers and alumni and for stewarding relationships.
-In addition, the office is responsible for several projects for the college, including the e-newsletter, the annual college magazine, college website, e-blasts and other e-communication, marketing support for recruitment, alumni recognition, speaker series events, alumni events and engagement opportunities, social media and acting as a liaison to other Western Michigan University departments (marketing and strategic communication, development and alumni relations, extended university programs and other units as appropriate).
+The Office of Alumni Relations and Marketing is a resource that is available for all departments and units within the Haworth College of Business in planning for marketing, public relations and event promotion needs.
+In addition, the office can provide strategies for engaging volunteers and alumni and for stewarding relationships.
+The office is responsible for several projects for the college, including the alumni e-newsletter, the annual college magazine, college website, e-blasts and other digital communication, marketing support for recruitment, alumni recognition, speaker series events, alumni events and engagement opportunities, and social media.
+The office also acts as a liaison to other Western Michigan University departments (marketing and strategic communication, development and alumni relations, extended university programs and other units as appropriate).

 The Office of Alumni Relations and Marketing is open 8 a.m. to 5 p.m., Monday-Friday.